-With a tracker mortgage, your interest rate ‘tracks’ the Bank of England’s base rate, which is presently 0.1 percent, for example, you might pay the base rate plus 3%.
+With a tracker mortgage, your interest rate ‘tracks’ the Bank of England’s base rate.
+Which is present 0.1 percent, for example, you might pay the base rate plus 3%.
 In today’s mortgage market, you’d generally take up a tracker mortgage with a two-year introductory term.
 Following that, you will be transferred to your lender’s normal variable rate.

-There are, however, a few ‘lifetime’ trackers where your mortgage rate will match the Bank of England base rate for the duration of the mortgage term.
-When we polled mortgage consumers in September 2019, one in ten reported having tracker mortgages.
+There are, yet, a few ‘lifetime’ trackers where your mortgage rate will match.
+The Bank of England base rate for the duration of the mortgage term.
+When we polled mortgage consumers in September 2019.
+One in ten reported having tracker mortgages.

 A discount mortgage combines the lender’s standard variable rate, a rate determined by the lender that does not very frequently, with a fixed amount reduced.
 For example, if your lender’s regular variable rate is 4% and your mortgage includes a 1.5 percent reduction, you will pay 2.5 percent.

 Discounted arrangements can be stepped; for example, you might take out a three-year term but pay a lower rate for the first six months and then a higher cost for the following two and a half years.
 Some variable rates have a ‘collar,’ or a rate that they cannot fall below, or are capped at a rate that they cannot exceed.
 When selecting a deal, make sure to search for these aspects to ensure you understand what you’re getting into.